adamfowleruk/mljs/planning.md

 Targets for 1.4 (Feb 2014) - Theme: Visualisations
  - Widgets: Search Results
-  - Add support for pluggable rendering for areas of result pane:-
+  - IN PROGRESS Add support for pluggable rendering for areas of result pane:-
-   - all (as now)
+   - DONE all (as now)
    - title
    - result summary (short, snippeting or non snippeting)
    - expanded result summary (controlled by action or global show detailed results setting)